kasiopea-org/pisek/README.md

     - They have a newline at the end
     - The files are reasonably small
  - The task is complete
-    - CMS judge has no redundant lines in its stdout/stderr
+    - A CMS judge has no redundant lines in its stdout/stderr
     - If `solution_for_each_subtask=on`, there exists a dedicated solution for each subtask